harryjfowen/PointsToWood/README.md

 ![Probability of wood predicted by our model from blue to red (Data from Wang et al., 2021](images/our_tropical.png)
 <sub>Figure is displaying probability of wood predicted by our model from blue (low probability) to red (high probability).
 (Data sourced from Wang et al., 2021)</sub>

-### This model is described in the preprint:
+### This model is described in the paper:
 PointsToWood: A deep learning framework for complete canopy leaf-wood segmentation of TLS data across diverse European forests.
-Owen, H. J. F.,  Allen, M. J. A., Grieve S.W.D., Wilkes P., Lines, E. R. (preprint, under review)
+Owen, H. J. F.,  Allen, M. J. A., Grieve S.W.D., Wilkes P., Lines, E. R. (under review)

 ## Version Information